Oceanographic research and development

 The results are also used to plan actions needed to meet national environmental quality objectives and to support decision-making on water management, adaptation to future climate and mitigation of climate impacts.

-Our oceanographic research focuses on three main research areas: Ocean Climate, Marine Environment and Operational Oceanographic Research and Model Development.
+Our oceanographic research focuses on four main research areas: Ocean Climate, Marine Environment, Operational Oceanographic Research and Oceanographic models and processes.

 Ocean Climate